Creating a culture that fosters creativity, collaboration and a sense of community

 Purposeful work

-This year, we launched Scopus AI, an intuitive and intelligent search tool powered by generative AI (GenAI) that enhances researchers’ understanding and insights with unprecedented speed and clarity.
-Recently, Yoshiko Kakita, Senior Director of Scopus Product Management at Elsevier, shared her experience working on a product that was helping researchers advance an area of science that was personally meaningful to her:
+In 2024 year, we launched Scopus AI, an intuitive and intelligent search tool powered by generative AI (GenAI) that enhances researchers’ understanding and insights with unprecedented speed and clarity.
+Recently, Yoshiko Kakita, Vice President of Scopus Product Management at Elsevier, shared her experience working on a product that was helping researchers advance an area of science that was personally meaningful to her:

 “I recently lost my father to lung cancer, and reducing his pain was my family’s top priority throughout his treatment.
 We were extremely grateful to the medical professionals because we saw a big difference compared to the pain my grandfather went through decades ago.